hyperledger/besu-docs/docs/private-networks/tutorials/kubernetes/charts.md

 !!! note

-    In the examples above we use `member-1` and `rpc-1` as release names for the deployments.
+    In these examples we use `member-1` and `rpc-1` as release names for the deployments.
 You can pick any release name that you'd like to use in place of those as per your requirements.

 ### 9. Connect to the node from your local machine via an ingress